bonitasoft/bonita-doc/md/define-who-can-do-what.md

    ![Configure user manager actor filter for manager lane](images/getting-started-tutorial/define-who-can-do-what/configure-user-manager-actor-filter.gif)<!--{.img-responsive .img-thumbnail}-->

-If you run the process again, only _mauro.zetticci_ should have access to _Read the answer and rate it_ and only _michael.morrison_ should have access to _Deal with unsatisfied customer_ (as he is the manager of both users who can complete the task _Review and answer claim_).
+Run the process again, and this time only _mauro.zetticci_ should have access to _Read the answer and rate it_ and only _michael.morrison_ should have access to _Deal with unsatisfied customer_ (as the manager of both users who can complete the task _Review and answer claim_).

 Now we have a fully customized process that processes data and dispatches tasks to appropriate users.
 The [next step](configure-email-connector.md) will be to make this process interact with the outside world.